vkoves/electrify-chicago/README.md

 ### Run Front-End Linting

-To run linting with auto-fix, run the following command inside the bash shell:
+To run linting with auto-fix, run the following command inside the Docker bash shell:

 ```bash
 yarn lint-fix